Avvinashjha/Docs/redis/README.md

 - Persitance
     - Redis is in memory store but it also provides option to persit the data to disk
-    - It supports tow main persitance mechanism
+    - It supports two main persitance mechanism
         - **RDB (Redis Databse File):** Periodic snapshot of databse
         - **AOF (Append Only File):** Logs every write operation, allowing redis to rebuild the dataset on restart